 In 2004, South Africa started reforming its tertiary education system, merging and incorporating small universities into larger institutions, and renaming all tertiary education institutions "university".

-In 2004, the swimming team won the gold medal at the Olympic Games in Athens.
+In 2004, the swimming team of Roland Schoeman, Lyndon Ferns, Darian Townsend and Ryk Neethling won the gold medal at the Olympic Games in Athens, simultaneously breaking the world record in the 4×100 Freestyle Relay.

-Since 2004, South Africa has experienced many thousands of popular protests, some violent, making it, according to one academic, the "most protest-rich country in the world".
+Since 2004, South Africa has had many thousands of popular protests, some violent, making it the "most protest-rich country in the world".

-In 2005, South African life expectancy fell to a low of 53, in large part attributable to the South African HIV/AIDS pandemic.
+In 2005, South African life expectancy fell to a low of 53 years due to the HIV/AIDS pandemic.

-In 2005, the film U-Carmen e-Khayelitsha won the Golden Bear at the Berlin International Film Festival.
+In 2005, U-Carmen e-Khayelitsha won the Golden Bear at the Berlin International Film Festival.

-On June 7, 2006, South Africa's National Biodiversity Strategy and Action Plan was received by the Rio Convention on Biological Diversity.
+On June 7, 2006, South Africa's National Biodiversity Strategy and Action Plan was received by the Rio Convention.

-In 2006, South Africa became one of the first jurisdictions in the world to legalize same-sex marriage.
+In 2006, South Africa became one of the first jurisdictions in the world to legalise same-sex marriage.

-In 2006, the film Tsotsi won the Academy Award for Foreign Language Film at the 78th Academy Awards.
+In 2006, the South African film Tsotsi won the Academy Award for Foreign Language Film at the 78th Academy Awards.

-In 2006, the number of fungi in South Africa was estimated at 200,000 species, dwarfing the number of plants.
+In 2006, the number of fungi in South Africa was estimated at 200,000 species but did not take into account fungi associated with insects.

 In a 2006 survey, the South African Migration Project concluded that South Africans are more opposed to immigration than any other national group.